William H. Lewis: Challenge from southern ABA members

 In 1911, Lewis was among the first African Americans to be admitted to the American Bar Association (ABA).
 In September 1911, Lewis faced a campaign for his ouster from the ABA.
 Though there was no racial restriction in the organization's charter, some members threatened to resign if Lewis stayed.
-When Lewis' name had been submitted with others by the Massachusetts Bar Association, his race had not been disclosed.
+When Lewis's name had been submitted with others by the Massachusetts Bar Association, his race had not been disclosed.
 The Southern white delegates said they did not know Lewis was a negro until he entered the convention hall.
 Lewis refused to resign.

 When the ABA's executive committee voted to oust Lewis in early 1912, U.S. Attorney General George W. Wickersham sent a "spirited letter" to each of the 4,700 members of the ABA condemning the decision.
 While northern newspapers congratulated Lewis and Wickersham for their stance, a Charlotte, North Carolina newspaper criticized Lewis for his lack of "good manners" in refusing to resign: